openedx-unsupported/edx-developer-docs/docs/index.rst

 Plugins can be built independently of the core platform and do not require review from the Open edX team to build or use.
 If you want to add a new feature outside of courseware (learner/educator/operator experience) a new platform plugin might be a great option for you.

-Check out `this adr <https://github.com/edx/edx-django-utils/blob/master/edx_django_utils/plugins/docs/decisions/0001-plugin-contexts.rst>`_ to get started.
+Check out `this overview of our Django plugin design <https://github.com/edx/edx-django-utils/blob/master/edx_django_utils/plugins/docs/decisions/0001-plugin-contexts.rst>`_ to get started.

 New update to the core platform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^